 Founded in 1981, the International Year of Disabled Persons, People with Disability Australia provides people with disability with a voice of our own.
 We have a cross-disability focus representing the interests of people with all kinds of disability.
 We are a non-profit, non-government organisation.

 We work across Australia.
 PWDA also represents people with disability at the United Nations, particularly in relation to the Convention on the Rights of Persons with Disabilities, and are a designated Disabled Persons Organisation.
+Please click here to view a copy of our constitution.

 Read more about us in our Annual reports and our Strategic Plan.